openvinotoolkit/open_model_zoo/demos/colorization_demo/python/README.md

 # Colorization Demo

-This demo demonstrates an example of using neural networks to colorize a video.
+This demo demonstrates an example of using neural networks to colorize a greyscale image or video.
-You can use the following models with the demo:

-* `colorization-v2`
-* `colorization-siggraph`

-For more information about the pre-trained models, refer to the [model documentation](../../../models/public/index.md).

-### How It Works
+## How It Works

 On the start-up, the application reads command-line parameters and loads one network to the Inference Engine for execution.
 Once the program receives an image, it performs the following steps:

-1. Converts the frame of video into the LAB color space.
+1. Converts the frame into the LAB color space.
 2. Uses the L-channel to predict A and B channels.
 3. Restores the image by converting it into the BGR color space.

+## Preparing to run

+For demo input image or video files you may refer to [Media Files Available for Demos](../../README.md#Media-Files-Available-for-Demos).
+Pre-trained models, supported by demo listed in [models.lst](./models.lst) file, located at each demo folder.
+This file can be used as a parameter for [Model Downloader](../../../tools/downloader/README.md) and Converter to download and, if necessary, convert models to OpenVINO Inference Engine format (\*.xml + \*.bin).

+### Supported models

+* colorization-v2
+* colorization-siggraph

+> **NOTE**: Refer to tables for [Intel](../../../models/intel/device_support.md) and [public](../../../models/public/device_support.md) models which summarize models support at different devices to select target inference device.

-### Running the Demo
+## Running the Demo

 Running the application with the `-h` option yields the following usage message: